Ibramsou/TokyoGhoulUHC/README.md

 Here is an old plugin I've done for a closed server.

-Take in mind that the code is 2 years old,
+Keep in mind that the code is 2 years old,

 My skills weren't as well as today